-Leaving children in a vehicle with a Remote Keyless Entry (RKE) transmitter is dangerous and children or others could be seriously injured or killed.
+Leaving children in a vehicle with a remote key is dangerous and children or others could be seriously injured or killed.
 They could operate the power windows or other controls or make the vehicle move.
-The windows will function with the RKE transmitter in the vehicle, and children or others could be caught in the path of a closing window.
-Do not leave children in a vehicle with an RKE transmitter.
+The windows will function with the remote key in the vehicle, and children or others could be caught in the path of a closing window.
+Do not leave children in a vehicle with a remote key.

-The key inside the Remote Keyless Entry (RKE) transmitter can be used for all locks.
+The key, inside the remote key, is used for all locks.

-To remove the key, press the button near the bottom of the transmitter, and pull the key out.
+To remove the key, press the button near the bottom of the remote key, and pull the key out.
 Never pull the key out without pressing the button.